Self Actual is for the introspective and open-minded.

 Who was fate to keep me from experiencing life the same way as my healthy peers?

-I accepted a prescription for anti-depressants (hated them) and started to feel trapped by my new identity – foggy headed, scared, unhealthy, a grossly distorted reflection of the person I should have turned out to be.
+All I remember is feeling trapped within my new identity – foggy headed, scared, and unhealthy – a grossly distorted reflection of the person I wanted to be.

 And I began reading voraciously, finding a link to my younger, happier self through timeless words on ink marked pages.